somexpert/git-novice/_episodes/07-github.md

 > {: .solution}
 {: .challenge}

-> ## Uploading files directly in GitHub browser
->
-> Github also allows you to skip the command line and upload files directly to
-> your repository without having to leave the broswer.
-There are two options.
-> First you can click the "Upload files" button in the toolbar at the top of the
-> file tree.
-Or, you can drag and drop files from your desktop onto the file
-> tree.
-You can read more about this [on this GitHub page](https://help.github.com/articles/adding-a-file-to-a-repository/) {: .callout}

-> ## GitHub Timestamp
->
-> Create a remote repository on GitHub.
-Push the contents of your local
-> repository to the remote.
-Make changes to your local repository and push these
-> changes.
-Go to the repo you just created on GitHub and check the
-> [timestamps]({{ page.root }}{% link reference.md %}#timestamp) of the files.
-How does GitHub
-> record times, and why?
->
-> > ## Solution
-> > GitHub displays timestamps in a human readable relative format (i.e. "22 hours ago" or "three
-> > weeks ago").
-However, if you hover over the timestamp, you can see the exact time at which the
-> > last change to the file occurred.
-> {: .solution}
-{: .challenge}

 > ## Push vs. Commit
 >
 > In this lesson, we introduced the "git push" command.